mrusanov/spring-cb-hystrix/README.md

    Information about all Hystrix parameters is available [here](https://github.com/Netflix/Hystrix/wiki/Configuration).

+   - `CONFIG_SERVER_URL` - this property sets the URL (protocol, ip and port) of the **spring-config-server** from which the two clients are fetching their configurations;
    - `SERVER_URL` - this property sets the URL (protocol, ip and port) of the **spring-cb-server** from which the two clients are reading;
    - `CLIENT_SERVER_READ_TIMEOUT_MILLIS` - this property sets the timeout when a client reads from the server.
 Its value is used by the `RestTemplateBuilder.setReadTimeout(readTimeoutInMilliseconds)`. <br><br>

    _**Note**_: All of the Environment variables have their default values, which can be checked in the Dockerfile of each client.
-For the convenience, all of these variables are set in the docker-compose too.
+For the convenience, all of these variables are mentioned in the docker-compose too.
+Also the two clients can fetch their configurations from the config server.
+On start-up the values of the parameters will be set with their default values because the config server won't be alive before the two clients.
+To apply the configurations from the config server, execute:
+   `$ curl {client-ip}:{client-port}/actuator/refresh -d {} -H "Content-Type: application/json"`

   ## Running the demo
   To run the demo, download the **docker-compose.yaml** file and execute: